jazzband/django-debug-toolbar/example/README.rst

 -----

 This sample project demonstrates how to use the debug toolbar.
-It is designed to run under the latest stable version of Django, currently 1.5.x.
+It is designed to run under the latest stable version of Django.

 It also provides a few test pages to ensure the debug toolbar doesn't interfere with common JavaScript frameworks.